Best Hospital Advertising Strategies + Examples [2025]

 Target the right audience

-The platforms and advertising content used by pediatricians, general hospitals, dermatologists, and primary care clinics all differ greatly because of the different groups they are trying to target.
-This is why it is so important to know your consumer base well before moving on to the next steps.
+The platforms and advertising content used by pediatricians, general hospitals, dermatologists, and primary care clinics vary because of the different target groups they are looking to reach.
+This is why it’s so important to know and understand your consumer base well before moving on to the next steps.

 Select the best medium

-Once we’ve formed a clear picture of our target audience, we need to select the correct channel to use, whether that’s billboards, wellness kiosks, or online advertising.
+When marketing a hospital, you need to select the correct channel to use, whether that’s billboards, wellness kiosks, or online advertising.
 Each advertising medium comes with its own unique benefits that make it superior in targeting different groups of people.

-An online advertising campaign for a geriatric care center won’t have much success, but a campaign that uses sanitizing billboards in pharmacy waiting areas will.
-You must think about what medium your consumer base is comfortable using and where they are likely to be.
+An online advertising campaign for a geriatric care center is unlikely to have much success, but a campaign that uses sanitizing billboards in pharmacy waiting areas will.
+You must consider what medium your consumer base is comfortable using and where they are likely to be.

 Create consumer interest

-Now that you have the correct audience in mind and a medium selected, it’s time to consider what should be featured on your ads.
-We want to deliver a simple and concise message that can communicate the unique value of your hospital in just a few seconds.
-This can be accomplished in a couple of different ways.
+Now that you’ve laid the groundwork for marketing a hospital and selected a medium, it’s time to consider what should be featured in your ads.
+Your message needs to be simple, concise, and communicate the unique value of your hospital in just a few seconds.
+This can be accomplished in several ways.

-One way to approach showing your hospital’s value is to advertise what sets you apart from the competition, such as a new facility with advanced technology or awards you’ve received in patient care.
+One way to approach is to showcase your hospital’s value by advertising what sets you apart from the competition, such as a new facility with advanced technology or awards you’ve received in patient care.
 Another approach is to promote one of your success stories.
-By featuring an exceptional patient recovery story, you can appeal to consumers’ emotions and make them trust you with their health concerns.
+By featuring an exceptional patient recovery story, you can appeal to consumers’ emotions and build trust in your ability to address their health concerns.

 Why Should Hospitals Advertise?

-Telehealth saw a big rise during the pandemic, but it has quickly fallen off as consumers have turned back to in-person care.
-However, these consumers have increasing expectations for high quality medical services and hospitals find themselves struggling to attract and retain patients.
-Many facilities have had to re-think their healthcare marketing strategies.
+Telehealth saw a big rise during the pandemic but quickly fell off as consumers returned to in-person care.
+However, consumers have developed increasingly high expectations for high-quality medical services, and hospitals are finding themselves struggling to attract and retain patients.
+Many facilities have had to rethink their healthcare marketing strategies.

 Wellness Billboards

-Terraboost is an innovator in the marketing industry with our sanitizing billboards that are located in thousands of locations, such as the pharmacy wait areas of drug stores like CVS and Walgreens and the storefronts of supermarkets like Acme and Giant.
-These wellness billboards have a proven success record with 80% of in-store consumers taking a wipe and 94% of people having a positive opinion of the company sponsoring the sanitizing station.
+Terraboost, a leader in this space, has placed wellness sanitizing kiosks in thousands of locations, including pharmacy wait areas at CVS and Walgreens, and storefronts of major supermarkets like Acme and Giant.
+These billboards consistently deliver strong results: 80% of in-store shoppers take a wipe, and 94% report a positive perception of the sponsoring brand.

 Studies have shown that appealing to one or more of the five senses drives consumer engagement with advertising.
-So, it’s no wonder that wellness billboards that display eye-catching ads and offer sanitizing wipes are so successful.
+So, it’s no wonder that wellness billboards, which display eye-catching ads and offer sanitizing wipes, are so successful.

 TV Ads

-TV ads are great if you are looking to increase general public awareness of your hospital and grab the attention of a diverse population within a specific geographic region.
-These ads can generate impressive customer conversion if they feature emotional storytelling, like the success story of a child battling cancer.
+TV ads are great if you’re looking to increase general public awareness of your hospital and grab the attention of a diverse population within a specific geographic region.
+These ads can generate impressive customer conversions if they feature emotional storytelling, like the success story of a child battling cancer.

 Community Outreach